trac-hacks/trac-github/README.md

 This option also restricts which branches are shown in the timeline.

-Besides, trac-github uses an undocumented feature of GitHub's WebHook to prevent duplicate notifications when you merge branches.
+Besides, trac-github uses relies on the 'distinct' flag set by GitHub to prevent duplicate notifications when you merge branches.

 Multiple repositories